simonberner/gilded-rose-refactoring-kata-python/README.md

 ### Test coverage

-- We would need to write a lot of test combinationsg s
+- We would need to write a lot of test combinations
 - to cover all the possible business rules -> Could we cover them by using [ApprovalTest](https://github.com/approvals/ApprovalTests.Python?
 - How about picking out just the most relevant combinations and cover them with UnitTests?